Mostafa-wael/Quran-cli/README.md

 Options

-  -n, --showRadio               Shows all available radio channels
+  -n, --showRadios              Shows all available radio channels
   -d, --radio number            Play specific radio
   -c, --reciterSurah number[]   lay specific surah by a specific reciter.
                                 If no surah specified, it will shows the available suras for the specified